 - Ideal Hero: Never succumbs to Dracula's corruptive influence the way many other of the heroes in the series do, always proving himself to be the better man.

-- The Hero: The protagonist of the first three novels and easily one of the series best overall human beings.
+- The Hero: The co-protagonist of the first novel and easily one of the series best overall human beings.

 - The Hero Dies: Dies peacefully at the age of 105 in Dracula Cha Cha Cha, surrounded by the most important vampire women of his life.